GoogleCloudPlatform/opentelemetry-operations-go/exporter/collector/breaking-changes.md

 where this "prefix" would not be used.
 The new exporter allows full configuration of this list via the `metric.known_domains` property.

+The previous exporter would, by default, only call CreateMetricDescriptor for metrics with domain `custom.googleapis.com` or `external.googleapis.com`.
+The new exporter will try to call CreateMetricDescriptor regardless of domain, unless `metric.skip_create_descriptor` or `metric.create_service_timeseries` are true.
+The exporter now calls CreateMetricDescriptor as a best effort.
+It queues MetricDescriptors in a buffered channel, dropping them when the channel is full; the next time that metric is seen, it will be retried.

 Additionally, the DisplayName for a metric used to be exactly the `{metric_name}`.
 Now, the metric name is chosen as the full-path after the domain name of the metric type.
 E.g. if a metric called